samikhan69420/group_chat_app/README.md

-# group_chat_app
+# A chatting application that uses firebase

-A group chat app made in flutter.
+This app uses firebase for backend and flutter for frontend to deliver a user friendly and fast chatting app.